Ehiane/100_days_of_code_in_python-Projects/README.md

 Special thanks to [Angla Yu](https://twitter.com/yu_angela) for bringing about the idea for this project through her [`100 days of code`](https://www.udemy.com/course/100-days-of-code/) course on Udemy

-The ASCII art used in the software's user interface is created using the `art` library.

-Note: The ASCII art in the README might not render properly on all platforms.
-Please refer to the actual source code files for accurate representations.

-Feel free to explore the source code and adapt it to your needs.
-Enjoy your coffee machine software!

 ## License